What are omnichannel payments? (+ benefits for commerce businesses)

-Modern consumers want to pay with the easiest and most convenient method, whether they shop online, in-store, or across every channel.
+Modern consumers want to pay using the easiest and most convenient method, whether they shop online, in-store, or across every channel.

 Finding the right omnichannel payments solution for your business will help streamline payments and satisfy your customers’ needs, but what exactly are omnichannel payments?